 Plastic shopping bags — the kind you get from your grocer or at the corner store — might soon vanish from stores in your community.
 Misguided bans and taxes on plastic bags could weigh down the economy, increase costs for consumers and small business and leave a larger carbon footprint on the environment than alternatives.
 Plus, plastic bags are 100% recyclable and reused by 90% of consumers.

 It's time for a common-sense plastic bag policy that's good for the economy, the environment, and working families.
 Keep reading to find out why bag bans and taxes are a bad idea for America.

-The rate of plastic bag recycling is increasing each year thanks to the 30,000 employees in the plastic bag manufacturing and recycling industry and thousands of recycling drop-off locations across the country.
+The rate of plastic bag recycling increases each year with help from America’s plastic bag manufacturing and recycling industry and thousands of recycling drop-off locations across the country.

 Jobs and Economy